Generalizing by Parameterizing

 Abstracting over the binary function and the seed value, we get the following function:

-If the list has contents tex2html_wrap_inline137 then we are computing
+If the list has contents then

 If we wrote the list using a prefix form of ``cons'' it would look like this: